Vegas Golden Knights' Rivalries Hard to Come By

 Nashville is certainly an intriguing option.
 The Predators reached the Stanley Cup Final last year and look like a team that may be built to win for seasons to come.
 Games against Vegas have been thrillers.
 Malcolm Subban’s team has taken two of three against brother P.K.
 Subban’s team.
 The lone Nashville win came on Jan.
 16 in a 1-0 game that was somehow closer than the score indicates.

 As of today, San Jose is the closest team to Vegas in the standings.
 Before the season, many may have thought these two would be battling to stay out of the Pacific Division basement.
 As both have exceeded expectations, it’s difficult to say if all the winning from the Knights or Sharks is sustainable long-term.
-Their first meeting was a good one – San Jose scored a 5-4 OT winner.
+Their first meeting was a good one – Vegas scored a 5-4 OT winner.
 They’ll meet three more times before the regular season is finished.

 The Answer Could Lie In Canada